demsullivan/jetbrains-ci-plugin/README.md

 * Support for Heroku CI
 * Support for Travis CI
 * Tight IDE integration
+    * SSH in to a build from IDE
     * Hyperlinks to lines of code
     * Build failure inspection tools